malsayber/partial_discharge_compare/instruct.md

 ### 0.3 Signal Cleaning & Windowing

 5. **File:** `preprocess/cleaning.py`
+    * Make sure there is detail docstring for each function, and docstring at top of function
+    * For each of the technique below, save the cleaned signal to `data/processed/{clean_type}/{dataset}/{window_id}.npy`:
+    * Do a unit test about the cleaning functions to ensure they work as expected.
+    * Do a tutorial in a Jupyter notebook for all the cleaning type, to show how to use the cleaning functions.
     * Implement `bandpass_filter(x: np.ndarray, low: float, high: float, fs: float) -> np.ndarray`.
     * If `config.preprocessing_options.advanced_denoise == True`, call either: